houen/RFEasy/README.md

       Serial.println("Listener returned with: " + msg);
     }

+That's it!
+The above two sketches is everything you need to have two Arduino's talking to each other.

 ## Installation
 - [Download as a zip file](https://github.com/houen/RFEasy/archive/master.zip), or Git clone this github repository in your Arduino Library folder.
 See the official guide on [Installing Additional Arduino Libraries](http://arduino.cc/en/Guide/Libraries) for more details.